hakase-labs/hikari/README.md

 Project Hikari is the code name for a yet-to-be-named open-source Mega Man/Rockman game written in C++.
 The goal of this project is to create a faithful clone of the classic NES title ["Mega Man"][2] ("Rockman" in Japan).
 The feature set of the game consists of elements from various Mega Man titles, but is strongly influenced by Mega Man 3.

+Gameplay and feature videos can be seen on [hakaselabshikari's YouTube page][7].

 ## Customization & Extension ##

 The game is designed to be as data-driven as possible and as such it allows for customization and extension.